Julie Forman-Kay

 Dr. Julie Forman-Kay received her B.Sc. in chemistry from the Massachusetts Institute of Technology in 1985 and her PhD in molecular biophysics & biochemistry from Yale University under the supervision of Dr. Fred Richards in 1990.
 She completed post-doctoral studies at the Laboratory of Chemical Physics at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), National Institutes of Health in Bethesda, Maryland in 1992, with Marius Clore and Angela Gronenborn.
 In 1992, she joined The Hospital for Sick Children and the Department of Biochemistry at the University of Toronto.

-The major focus of the Forman-Kay lab is to provide biological insights into how dynamic properties of proteins are related to function and methodological tools to enable better understanding of dynamic and disordered states.
-Her expertise is in using and developing NMR, other biophysical and computational tools to study intrinsically disordered proteins and their interactions underlying normal biology and disease.
-Most recently her lab has probed the biophysics of protein phase separation and how it regulates cellular condensates and biological function.
+The major focus of the Forman-Kay lab is to provide biological insights into how intrinsically disordered and highly dynamic protein states underly function and to develop methodological tools to enable better understanding of disordered states.
+Her expertise is in using and developing biochemical, NMR, other biophysical and computational tools to study intrinsically disordered proteins and their interactions underlying normal biology and disease.
+Most recently her lab has probed the biophysics of biomolecular phase separation and how it regulates cellular condensates and biological function.
 The Forman-Kay lab works on a number of projects of specific relevance to cystic fibrosis, cancer and neurobiology.

 Education and experience

-• 1999–Present: Senior Scientist, Molecular Medicine Program (formerly Molecular Structure & Function Program, formerly Structural Biology & Biochemistry Program), SickKids Research Institute
+- 1999–Present: Senior Scientist, Molecular Medicine Program (formerly Molecular Structure & Function Program, formerly Structural Biology & Biochemistry Program), SickKids Research Institute, Toronto, ON, Canada

 Research